findsorguk/wp-findsorguk/README.md

 `[artefact id=828850]`

-You can also specify a caption text and the image size:
+You can also specify a caption text and the image size*:

 `[artefact id=828850 caption-text="An incomplete post medieval umbonate bridle boss" figure-size=large]`

+*image size is not yet implemented.

 Or, if you prefer, no caption at all: